Exploring Faraday rotation signatures and population bounds for primordial magnetic black holes: Introduction

 For MBHs with masses $M_{\text{ BH}}\gtrsim10^{-6}\,\text{Kg}\sim \mathcal{O}(10^{20})\,\text{GeV}$\,\cite{Carr_1974,Carr_2021}, constraints on their flux and dark matter fraction, specifically from intergalactic magnetic fields (IGMFs) in cosmic voids and cosmic web filaments, are as yet unexplored.
 We explore new bounds coming from these systems in this study.
 These bounds for extremal MBHs also differ from those applicable to pure monopoles due to the distinctive relationship between charge and mass (i.e. $Q_{\text{ BH}}=\sqrt{4 \pi G/\mu_0 }M_{\text{ BH}})$.
 In addition, IGMFs may have different generation mechanisms, for instance, galactic flux leakage\,\cite{Bertone:2006mr} or primordial magnetogenesis\,\cite{Kandus:2010nw}, which can result in distinctive magnetic field characteristics and, therefore, different final bounds.
 It is worth mentioning that bounds on the flux of MBHs based on the survival of galactic magnetic fields and primordial magnetic fields during radiation-dominated and reheating eras have already been explored\,\cite{Kobayashi_2023}.
 Furthermore,\,\cite{Ghosh_2020,Bai_2020} have placed galactic Parker bounds, based on the field in the Andromeda galaxy, on the fraction of dark matter in the form of MBHs---$f_{\text{ DM}} \lesssim \mathcal{O}(10^{-3})$.
 As mentioned, among the aims of this work is to study and derive novel bounds on the flux and the dark matter fraction in the form of MBHs.
 Specifically, we will apply considerations of the survival of IGMFs in cosmic web filaments and cosmic voids with different generation mechanisms to set strong bounds.
 For low mass MBHs with $M_{\text{ BH}}\lesssim 10^{15}\,\text{g}$, we will put Parker-type bounds only for extremal MBHs.
 However, as discussed, for masses $M_{\text{ BH}}\gtrsim 10^{15}\,\text{g}$, we also present bounds applicable to non-extremal MBHs along with extremal MBHs.

-Apart from the Parker bounds on MBHs, we are also interested in exploring the effectss of MBHs on polarized radio sources---for instance, synchrotron emissions from pulsars or galaxies.
+Apart from the Parker bounds on MBHs, we are also interested in exploring the effects of MBHs on polarized radio sources---for instance, synchrotron emissions from pulsars or galaxies.
 The basic idea is that the plane of polarization of linearly polarized electromagnetic waves rotate when they travel through an ionic medium in the presence of a magnetic field.
 This birefringence phenomenon is known as Faraday rotation or the Faraday effect.
-Observations of Faraday rotation from point sources have been widely employed to probe the structure of magnetic fields along the line of sight \cite{Manchester_1972, Thomson_1980, Hamilton_1985, Hamilton_1987}.
-Recently, few works have investigated the intrinsic Faraday effect in pulsar radio emissions due to neutron star (NS) magnetospheres\,\cite{Wang_2011} and also explored the quantum electrodynamic effects on birefringence in the intermediate frequency regime\,\cite{Shannon_2006}, in similar contexts.
-In other related works, investigations have also been conducted on the birefringence effects of axion-like particles in NSs\,\cite{Fortin:2023jlg, Poddar_2020}.
-Of particular relevance to us are also works exploring the characteristics of the interstellar medium---through observations of diffuse polarized emissions and their Faraday rotation imprints\,\cite{Eck_2019, Hill_2017, Sun_2015, Lenc_2016}.
+Observations of Faraday rotation from point sources have been widely employed to probe the structure of magnetic fields along the line of sight \cite{Manchester_1972, Thomson_1980, Hamilton_1985, Hamilton_1987}.\footnote{ Recently, few works have investigated the intrinsic Faraday effect in pulsar radio emissions due to NS magnetospheres\,\cite{Wang_2011} and also explored the quantum electrodynamic effects on birefringence in the intermediate frequency regime\,\cite{Shannon_2006}, in similar contexts.
+In other related works, investigations have also been conducted on the birefringence effects of axion-like particles in NSs\,\cite{Fortin:2023jlg, Poddar_2020}.} Of particular relevance to us are works exploring the characteristics of the interstellar medium---through observations of diffuse polarized emissions and their Faraday rotation imprints\,\cite{Eck_2019, Hill_2017, Sun_2015, Lenc_2016}.
+This includes observation of polarization angle map has been observed at both cluster scales for arcsecond scales for clusters\,\cite{Bonafede_2010,Govoni2006} and sub-micro-arcsecond scales for compact objects\,\cite{Johnson_2015,EventHorizonTelescope:2021bee,EventHorizonTelescope:2024hpu}.
 We will specifically leverage similar aspects to scrutinize the presence of MBHs.